top of page

 14th cent. image of Christ leading Crusaders into battle (f.
 37 (British Library))

-Starting in the 1960s, an argument was made by technology historian and excellent writer Lynn White that feudalism was the natural result of Germanic warfare, which involved soldiers on horseback wearing heavy armor fighting in formation in organized charges.
-This, he contended, required saddles with stirrups, which at that time were thought to be introduced in Europe around the 8th century CE.
-Thus, feudalism was the eventual outcome of a style of warfare that required stirrups.
+Starting in the 1960s, an argument was made by technology historian and excellent writer Lynn White that feudalism was the natural result of Germanic warfare: soldiers on horseback wearing heavy armor fighting in formation in organized group charges.
+The maneuvering needed to undertake this, he contended, required saddles with stirrups, which at that time were thought to be introduced in Europe around the 8th century CE.
+And because these soldiers were central to medieval warfare in Europe, rulers rewarded them for their service, thus connecting the emergence of a feudal ruling class to the introduction of stirrups.

-Due to the compelling presentation of Lynn's argument--his book is very well written and an enjoyable read--this debate circulated amongst medieval military historians for some time.
-Yet through further historical study, coupled with archaeological evidence, the so-called "Great Stirrup Controversy" was laid to rest.
+Due to the compelling presentation of Lynn's argument--his book is very well written and an enjoyable read, and so is highly recommended--this debate circulated amongst medieval military historians for some time.
+Yet through further historical study coupled with archaeological evidence and experimentation, the so-called "Great Stirrup Controversy" was laid to rest.
+Specifically, there is no evidence for the widespread introduction of stirrups into western Europe during the Germanic era when feudalism arguably arose, and numerous experimental archeologists have shown that stirrups are not actually required for the maneuvering undertaken by medieval knights.
+As such, the argument that ties exist between the introduction of the stirrup and the emergence of feudalism has been disproven.

-Still to this day, however, some continue to support the idea that stirrups led to feudalism in Europe; I myself have seen the idea parroted in historical documentaries and by popular historians.
+To this day, however, some continue to support the idea that stirrups led to feudalism in Europe; I myself have seen the idea proposed in modern historical documentaries, by popular historians, and students, which just means that more education on the matter is important.
 So, if you wish to learn more about this debate, read the following books/articles in their listed order:

 • Lynn White, “Stirrup, Mounted Combat, Feudalism, and Chivalry,” in Medieval Technology and Social Change (Oxford: Oxford University Press, 1962), 1-38.